kragen/derctuo/markdown/scribal-basic.md

 for example by always using pass-by-reference.

 Another way to compensate for not having records is by using closures, but closures can be confusing.
-But Smalltalk-like "blocks" don't have to be confusing; consider Logo's REPEAT 4 [FD :SIDE RT 90] — it's apparently easy enough for kids to use.
+But Smalltalk-like “blocks” don’t have to be confusing; consider Logo’s REPEAT 4 [FD :SIDE RT 90] — it’s apparently easy enough for kids to use.

-So I propose that Scribal Basic should support CLU-like or Ruby-like block arguments, so you can define `repeat` in the language itself, although learners should be able to lock it so they don't end up in the middle of it when they interrupt the program:
+So I propose that Scribal Basic should support CLU-like or Ruby-like block arguments, so you can define `repeat` in the language itself, although learners should be able to lock it so they don’t end up in the middle of it when they interrupt the program:

     [repeat n]
     for i = 1 to n:
         yield

-I think Python's indentation-based syntax with colons has been shown to be easier for learners to understand, but if not, you could spell this as follows:
+I think Python’s indentation-based syntax with colons has been shown to be easier for learners to understand, but if not, you could spell this as follows: